 Port Forwarding, also known as Port Mapping allows external devices like devices on the internet to access different types of services hosted by you.
 It allows devices to pass through your firewall to access services only on that port which you have configured.
 Different services use different ports.
 Web server for example use port 80, FTP server uses port 21, different type of services use different port numbers.
 Setting up port forwarding on Belkin routers is now easy.

 If you want to setup a web server or a FTP server, you must open the respective ports for these services so that devices over the internet can access your service.
 Without Port Forwarding, it is not possible.

 Belkin Tech Support suggests you to use this feature only if you know what you are doing.
 Unnecessary use of this feature will result in open-ports for no reason which will make it easy for attackers to infiltrate your network to cause damage.

-This Belkin Tech Support article will guide you on how to setup and use Port Forwarding on your Belkin Router.
+This Belkin Tech Support article will guide you on how to Setting up port forwarding on Belkin routers.

 Follow steps below to configure your router:

 - Open a web-browser from the computer which is connected to the router.

 - Enter the IP address of the router in the address bar of the web-browser.
 Default IP address is 192.168.1.1.